 - Adolescents may be infected during consenting intercourse.

 - Children may be infected when sharp instruments are used in ritual scratching or scarification or circumcision if the instrument is contaminated with blood containing HIV from another person.

 9-9 What is the risk of a child becoming infected with HIV by mother-to-child transmission?

-If a mother is infected with HIV and is not being given antiretroviral prophylaxis:
+If a mother is infected with HIV and she and her newborn infant are not being given correct antiretroviral management: